Gemini 3 Prompting Playbook: Getting Better Results with Less Prompting

 Format: Markdown list with risk + mitigation column.

-Gemini 3 will infer the table structure (| Risk | Mitigation |) without needing explicit headers.
+Gemini 3 will usually infer the table shape without you spelling out the headers.

 3. Multimodal Prompting Notes